GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_masker.md

 # Masking a collection

-While the collection script do not gather any data or source code, it does contain the name of schemas.
+While the collection script does not gather any data or source code, it does contain the name of schemas and hostname information.
 If there is a requirement to obfuscate this data, there is an optional masking script included with the scripts.

-This script will create a key file that maps the anonymized schema name to its original name.
+This script will create a key file that maps the anonymized schema and hostname attributes to its original name.

-**Note** This file should is not sent with the collection script and should not be lost, as it can't be recreated.
+**Note** This file should not be sent with the collection and should not be lost, as it can't be recreated.

 ## Executing the script